FREE CANADA-WIDE SHIPPING ON ALL ORDERS. USA SHIPPING ALSO AVAILABLE.

 The solution: Don’t be afraid to hydrate oily skin!
 Using hydrating serums and moisturizers, and hydrate from within by drinking lots of water and taking liquid collagen daily.
 Liquid collagen has been scientifically proven to increase skin’s hydration.

 If the sun isn’t shining, you may be tempted to skip the SPF.
 But damaging UV rays can reflect off snow, sand, water, and through windows, even on overcast days!
-Sun damage causes thinning and wrinkling of the skin, and unsightly age spots.
+Sun damage causes thinning skin, uneven skin tone, and unsightly age spots.

 The solution: Apply SPF every day as part of your morning skincare routine (and don’t forget your neck!)
 Look for physical, rather than chemical, sunscreens.
 Physical sunscreens sit on top of the skin and reflect the sun's rays, while chemical sunscreen absorbs UV rays in the skin and releases them.

 Your skin is constantly repairing and renewing itself.
 It relies heavily on a compound called collagen to do that.
 Unfortunately, our natural production of collagen slows as we age (as soon as age 30!)
-To help your skin continue to renew and repair itself, reducing the appearance of fine lines and wrinkles and increasing hydration, collagen must be replaced.
+To help your skin continue to renew and repair itself so it can reduce expression lines and appear smooth and tightened, collagen must be replaced.